 Answer: Some do, but probably not most.
 Consider most “new” things, like a MP3 player.
 Typically, these are triggered by a new idea, but depend on a variety of older research outputs.
 For instance, the novel ingredient that made MP3 players possible was the post-2000 availability of inexpensive, low-power processors.
 However, an equally important ingredient was the MP3 compression algorithm itself, which was finalized in 1992, about a decade before its major impact arose.

-One response to “REF: Can it measure me before I’m gone?”
+One reply on “REF: Can it measure me before I’m gone?”